 This is to announce the availability of my new book, Big Eagles Japan.
 (Actually, my wife's too -she took some of the pictures at Shiretoko and actually arranged to whole trip)

 It's not just something I did overnight and I'd like to explain more through he following timeline:

-2003 I developed an interest in Syllabus Design for ESL when studying a Masters of Applied Linguistics in Australia.
-I've always wanted to publish my photographs and realised it would be nice to incorporate my photos in beautiful materials for ESL.
+2003 I developed an interest in Syllabus Design for ESL and I've always wanted to publish my photographs and realised it would be nice to incorporate my photos in beautiful materials for ESL.

 2005 and 2006 I began collecting swan pictures and visited Shiretoko.
 I bought expensive software and began making posters for schools I visited in Niigata.